Frequently Asked Questions

 What is The Minimalist Baby?

-Most families arrive at the early weeks of parenthood overwhelmed, not because they are unprepared, but because they have been given too much of everything: too many opinions, too many gadgets, too many conflicting answers to the same simple questions.
-The Minimalist Baby exists to cut through that.
-I come into your home, I get to know your baby, and I help your family find a rhythm that actually works for you.
-No templates.
-No one-size-fits-all programs.
-Just calm, experienced, unhurried care built around your baby and your life.
-What makes this different from a night nurse or a postpartum doula is the depth of clinical knowledge behind every decision.
-You will not always see it.
-But it is always there, quietly shaping everything.
+The Minimalist Baby is in-home newborn care led by a NICU-trained registered nurse, serving families in San Francisco and the Bay Area.
+Most families arrive at parenthood overwhelmed, not unprepared, just buried under too many opinions, gadgets, and conflicting answers.
+I cut through that.
+I come into your home, get to know your baby, and help your family find a rhythm that actually works.
+No templates, no one-size-fits-all programs.
+What sets this apart from a night nurse or doula is the depth of clinical knowledge behind every decision.
+You won't always see it, but it's always there.

 Who do you work with?